brouberol/blog/content/2025/my-corner-of-the-ttrpg-universe.md

 I'm running [The Hauting of Ypsilon 14](https://www.tuesdayknightgames.com/products/the-haunting-of-ypsilon-14) in a couple of weeks, and I couldn't be more excited.
 I remixed resources and ideas from [TRAAASH](https://www.traaa.sh/the-ypsilon-14-terminal) and [Chris Airiau](https://chrisairiau.com/2022/05/22/off-the-ice-ypsilon-14-part-1/) as well as [`redhg/phosphor`](https://github.com/redhg/phosphor/) to produce this [retrofuturistic computer](https://balthazar-rouberol.com/ypsilon14) for my players to interact with.

-The one criticism I have before having played the game is that the combat system is a little vague, when it comes to how the monster acts.
-After having read a couple of things online, I gathered that you're supposed to telegraoph the monster action to your players, and they tell you what they're doing about it.
-The monster action is assumed to automatically succeed, except if the player counter-action is successful as well.
+The one criticism I have before having played the game is that the combat system is a little vague when it comes to how the monster acts.
+After having read a couple of things online, I gathered that you're supposed to telegraph the monster action to your players, and they tell you what they're doing about it.
+The monster action is assumed to automatically succeed, except if the player counter-action is itself successful.

-I'm planning to implement this idea from [Domain of Many Things](https://www.domainofmanythings.com/blog/combat-in-mothership-rpg-really-doesnt-have-to-be-complicated) and steal and adapt their monster decision table, to add impredictibility to how the monster behaves.
+I'm planning to implement the Monster Action table from [Domain of Many Things](https://www.domainofmanythings.com/blog/combat-in-mothership-rpg-really-doesnt-have-to-be-complicated) (itself taken from [Alien - The RolePlaying game](https://freeleaguepublishing.com/games/alien/)) and steal and adapt their monster decision table to add impredictibility to how the monster behaves.

 ### Pirate Borg

 ![pirate borg](https://images.squarespace-cdn.com/content/603fdb9fada6165d919a6543/1650649068563-X7EAXW0IDR77Y4ZK2J99/Pirate+Borg+Banner+16x9.jpg?format=1500w&content-type=image%2Fjpeg)

 [Pirate Borg](https://www.limithron.com/pirateborg) is a [Mörk Borg](https://morkborg.com/) hack in the universe of the Dark Carribbean.
 The vibe is Pirates of the Carribean mixed with [Black Sails](<https://en.wikipedia.org/wiki/Black_Sails_(TV_series)>), where you can consume a drug made of crushed undead bones and cast spells.
-The book art is so vivid, and in-your-face, and fun.
-I can't wait to have my players build their crazy scallywag pirates, and have them fight zombies and sea creatures, while their boat is being assaulted by the crew of _The Dishonorable Eel_ and everyone at the table is drinking rum when their attack misses.
+The book art is really vivid, in-your-face, and thematic.
+I can't wait to have my players build their crazy scallywag, smugglers and swashbucklers, to have them fight zombies and sea creatures; their ship assaulted by the crew of _The Dishonorable Eel_ while everyone at the table is drinking rum when their attack misses.

 This [character generator](https://pirateborg.brettodonnell.ca/) might prove very handy, as might this [Foundry game system](https://foundryvtt.com/packages/pirateborg).